Lab-IDEAS/DeepCropMapping/README.md

 # DeepCropMapping: A multi-temporal deep learning approach with improved spatial generalizability for dynamic corn and soybean mapping

-This responsitory is the official implementation of DeepCropMapping: A multi-temporal deep learning approach with improved spatial generalizability for dynamic corn and soybean mapping.
+This repository is the official implementation of DeepCropMapping: A multi-temporal deep learning approach with improved spatial generalizability for dynamic corn and soybean mapping.

 ## Requirements